Skip to main content

 Read more

-Come to this online session with your questions about the Community Development, Arts, Festivals and Events and Healthy Ageing grant categories.
+Representatives from community organisations are invited to attend this session to gain an overview of the Community Development, Arts, Festivals and Events, and Healthy Ageing grant streams.

 Grants and Funding